Babies learn language and conversational skills before they speak their first word. Here’s how your baby will learn to talk

 What sort of things are good to chat about?

 If you feel odd talking to someone who’s not responding, just stick to describing what’s going on: “Here we are at the parking meter – I’m looking for my purse – here it is – I’m going to pop the money in now!”
-It may sound crazy to you, but to your baby it will be lovely – they’ll hear your voice and they’ll also be starting to learn all the words you’re using and repeating.
+It may sound crazy to you, but your baby will be listening – they’ll hear your voice and they’ll also be starting to learn all the words you’re using and repeating.

 Reading to your baby